- Get started

 - Click Add.

 A new scope has been added.
-Now you can add fields to the scope
+Now you can configure the scope

 - Click on the target scope.

-- Click the drop-down menu and choose a field, which you want to add to the scope.
+- Click the drop-down menu and choose field you want to add to the scope.
+You can also use the all fields except option.

-Scope inheritance does not work for linked issues, therefore you should explicitly set the scope in each one of them.
+Scope inheritance doesn’t work for linked issues, therefore you should explicitly set the scope in each one of them, the default scope will be used otherwise.

 To configure the default scope: